starknet-edu/starknet-erc721/README.md

 ### Exercise 3 - Minting NFTs

 - Create a function to allow breeders to mint new animals with the specified characteristics
+- Deploy your new contract
 - Call [`submit_exercise()`](contracts/Evaluator.cairo#L601) in the Evaluator to configure the contract you want evaluated
 - Call [`ex3_declare_new_animal()`](contracts/Evaluator.cairo#L272) to get points (2 pts)

 ### Exercise 4 - Burning NFTs

 - Create a function to allow breeders to declare dead animals (burn the NFT)
+- Deploy your new contract
 - Call [`submit_exercise()`](contracts/Evaluator.cairo#L601) in the Evaluator to configure the contract you want evaluated
 - Call [`ex4_declare_dead_animal()`](contracts/Evaluator.cairo#L323) to get points (2 pts)